bagarianomit-ux/Marketplace-Growth-Customer-Experience-Analysis/01_business_understanding/01_business_problem.md

 ## Project Goal

-The primary goal of this project is to identify the biggest opportunities to improve marketplace revenue and customer experience through comprehensive analysis of customer behaviour, seller performance, product trends, operational efficiency, and marketplace transactions.
+The primary goal of this project is to identify high-impact opportunities to improve marketplace revenue and customer experience through comprehensive analysis of customer behaviour, seller performance, product trends, operational efficiency, and marketplace transactions.

-The project follows a complete analytics workflow, beginning with business understanding and progressing through data validation, database design, SQL analysis, and interactive dashboard development.
+The project follows a complete analytics workflow, beginning with business understanding and progressing through data validation, database design, SQL analysis, dashboard development, and business recommendations.

 ## Project Scope